Interdisciplinary seminar series

 Note

-The course is accessible to PhD candidates located in associated campuses.
-Only the 2 sessions where the PhD candidate will present and the workshop session will have to be attended in Lausanne.
-The remaining sessions can be followed online.
+The course is accessible to doctoral candidates located at associated campuses.
+Attendance in Lausanne is required only for the sessions in which the doctoral candidate presents their research and for the workshop session (4 sessions in total).
+All other sessions can be attended online.

 Keywords